remingu/ippool/README.md

 ### request a new address

 RequestIP() expects a pointer to the pool and the according net.IPNet Prefix.
-It will return an ip address as net.IP.
+It will return an ip address as net.IP or nil and the error.

 ```
 ipaddr, err := ippool.RequestIP(&pool, IPNet)